Frida 1967–1972: Background

-On 11 September 1967, Frida went to Europa Film Studio in Stockholm and recorded "En ledig dag", which was done in one take.
+On 11 September 1967, Frida went to Europa Film Studio in Stockholm and recorded "En ledig dag" with Marcus Österdahl orchestra, which was done in one take.
 The same day, she also recorded the B-side, "Peter kom tillbaka", (Peter Come Back).
 Among all the songs here is her 1969 entry for Melodifestivalen 1969 with "Härlig är vår jord", where she finished fourth.
 Her first studio album Frida was also included in this compilation, which was produced by her then fiancé Benny Andersson, as well as her first No. 1 hit in Sweden with "Min egen stad", (My Own Town) in the Svensktoppen chart.

 This release also includes clips from the press and critics from the time the songs and album were first released.
 Frida received welcoming praise from the critics, who especially noted the precision and versatility of Frida as a singer.
 The box set contains pictures of all the singles releases, and alternative photo shots which were never seen before.
 The bonus tracks on this compilation were recorded for TV.

 The Frida 1967-1972 compilation saw the CD debut of the rare duet single "En kväll om sommar'n"/"Vi vet allt men nästan inget", (One Summer Evening/We Know Everything But Almost Nothing) with Lars Berghagen, recorded in the spring of 1971 to promote a Swedish summer tour in the folkparks, originally released on the Polydor label.

 The live version of "Barnen sover", (The Children Are Sleeping) was recorded on 29 September 1970 for the radio show, Våra favoriter (Our Favourites).
 This was the very first public appearance of Anni-Frid Lyngstad, Agnetha Fältskog, Björn Ulvaeus and Benny Andersson as a quartet, shortly before their 'Festfolket' tour.